thoilene/LendingClub---Credit-Scoring---Substantial-Improvement/README.md

-# Substantial Improvement in Credit Scoring of Lending Club Loans
+# Substantial Improvement in Credit Scoring of LendingClub Loans

 ## Introduction